-Friends of Seafield House (FoSH) was established on 15 October 2012 to support the campaign by SAVE Britain’s Heritage among others to save Seafield House in Ayr, securing a new use for this iconic building & developing proposals for its restoration.
+Friends of Seafield House (FoSH) was established on 15 October 2012 to support the campaign by SAVE Britain’s Heritage among others to save Seafield House in Ayr, securing a new use for this iconic building and developing proposals for its restoration.

-Marcus Binney says:
+Marcus Binney said:

 “Ruined castles tower houses and mansions have survived centuries of abandon and neglect all over Scotland and during the past 60 years not just dozens but hundreds have been brought back to life and use by enterprising new owners.
 Seafield House must not be allowed to join the long list of over 200 major historic houses demolished in Scotland since 1945”

-Patrick Lorimer says:
+Patrick Lorimer said:

 ”Not only is the building iconic in the light of its original owner it is also a critical and vital element within the historic landscape of this unique part of Ayr, it should and can be rescued”